aolayeye/Crowdfunding_Analysis/README.md

 #### Some limitations of this dataset?

 While our analysis on outcomes based on launch date, and outcomes based on goals may have revealed the best time of the year to launch a campaign and the optimal campaign     goal, it is essential to note that there may be further interactions between the different variables and whether a campaign is successful or not.
-Our analysis has solely based on continous variables (to determine whether a project is successful or not).
+Our analysis is solely based on continous variables (to determine whether a project is successful or not).
 If we had more qualitative data or we knew what variables like spotlight and staff_pick means, we may be able to illuminate other factors that are the strongest predictors of campaign outcome

 #### Some other possible tables and/or graphs that we could create?